-SUTRA reads information from three input files and writes information to as many as seven types of output files.
+SUTRA reads information from three input files and writes information to as many as eleven types of output files.
 One of the input files, permanently assigned the name "SUTRA.FIL", contains the file name (and, optionally, the Fortran unit number assignments) for the remaining input and output files.
-(See Section 7.7 for details regarding the input format for the "SUTRA.FIL" file.)
-The other two input files and one of the output files must always be assigned by the user.
-For the remaining output files, assignment is either entirely optional or required only if certain simulation and output files to be used in a specific simulation.
+(See section 7.7 for details regarding the input format for the "SUTRA.FIL" file.)
+Two other input files and one of the output files must always be assigned by the user.
+For one of the input files and all of the remaining output files, assignment is either entirely optional or required only if certain simulation and output files to be used in a specific simulation.
 The boldface suffixes (such as .inp) are the recommended file type extensions for the input and output files.